jeffmm/nvim/README.md

 let g:python3_host_prog = expand("<path to python with pynvim installed>")
 let g:node_host_prog = expand("<path to node with neovim installed>")
 ```

-### List of useful programs you should install

-- ranger
-- ueberzug (if not on mac)
-- ripgrep
-- the_silver_searcher
-- fd
-- universal-ctags
-- lazygit
-- lazydocker

-Explanations and installation instruction can be found on my blog

 ### FAR config
 ```